oktadev/okta-blog/_source/_posts/2021-10-29-things-to-keep-in-mind-about-auth.md

 What I really like about using OAuth 2.0 and OpenID Connect together is that it separates "the auths" and adds structure to each.
 We learned from the blog post above that OAuth 2.0 is designed for **authorization** – access to data (resources).
 And we learned that OIDC is a thin layer on top of OAuth 2.0 that adds login and profile information.
 Thus, **authentication** is the act of establishing the login session that confirms the user logging in is who they say they are.
 Now we can be specific in our vocabulary and understand how each standard complements the other.

-When you're using OpenID Connect, don't forget that you can inspect the [OpenID Connect Discovery](https://swagger.io/docs/specification/authentication/openid-connect-discovery/) to get a listing of endpoints and supported usages.
+When you're using OpenID Connect, don't forget that you can inspect the [OpenID Connect Discovery](https://developer.okta.com/docs/reference/api/oidc/#well-known-openid-configuration) document to get a listing of endpoints and supported usages.
 You'll see references to some of the metadata available in the discovery response below.

 Armed with this knowledge, let's continue!